bjornsol/esphome_tagreader/README.md

 # ESPhome Tagreader/writer
-This project is heavily based on adonno's and luka6000's work, check it out: https://github.com/adonno/tagreader and https://github.com/luka6000/TagTuner
+This project is a for of larcster's repo and relies heavily on adonno's and luka6000's work, check it out: https://github.com/adonno/tagreader and https://github.com/luka6000/TagTuner

-This repo includes two separate versions of the tagtuner/tagreader, one with an added rotary encoder with button and one without.
-Both version extends on the original versions by allowing for more custom "tag types" (ie. file printing tags, color tags, ect).
+Both version extends on larcster's versions by adding an encoder with button functionallity (play/pause, next, previous and restart playlist)
-The version with the encoder doesn't rely on any automation in order to play music, as the ESP handles all the service calls by itself.
+It also removes the need for an automation in home assistant for music playback, as the ESP handles all the service calls on it's own.

-The version with an encoder uses substitutions and scripts in a more extensive way than that without.
+The version also uses substitutions and scripts in a more extensive way than larcster's version.

-It is still compatible with this blueprint: https://gist.github.com/luka6000/ec6406e44de3dff082dd7e22cedcff93

 # Hardware
 * Wemos Lolin S3 Mini
 * PN532 NFC Reader
 * WS2812 LED
-* <u>Optional </u>
 * EC11 Rotary Encoder

 # Wiring